simplecrawler/simplecrawler/README.markdown

 	The maximum number of requests the crawler will run simultaneously.
 Defaults to 5 - the default number of http agents node will run.
 *	`crawler.timeout` -
-	The maximum time the crawler will wait for headers before aborting the request.
+	The maximum time in milliseconds the crawler will wait for headers before aborting the request.
+*	`crawler.listenerTTL` -
+	The maximum time in milliseconds the crawler will wait for async listeners.
 *	`crawler.userAgent` -
 	The user agent the crawler will report.
 Defaults to `Node/SimpleCrawler <version> (http://www.github.com/cgiffard/node-simplecrawler)`.